 I suggest you have a business plan, a creative plan and an editorial plan.
 Most of us come to design for the need to be creative.
 We need to be viable and we need the patronage of our followers and clients.

 In the past, design PR was simple: you worked for months or years to make something, you got it photographed and you sent it to magazines to get published.
 The “event cycle” was long and random.
-New PR is about being deliberate, frequent and creative so people will want what you are sharing.
+New PR for interior design and creatives is about being deliberate, frequent and creative so people will want what you are sharing.